Freedom Lane: Home of the Dee-Quizzy

 “What about Rose?”
 Da’Quarius asked.

-“I gave her a couple of Vicodins with her cranberry tea,” Helen said.
+“I gave her a couple of Vicodins with her cranberry tea,” Helen replied.
 “She’ll be out cold until ten tomorrow.
 I can’t stand this glaucoma.
 You need to come out with me to buy some Marijuana.”

 “You a cop?”
-Da’Quarius asked instinctively.
+Da’Quarius asked, sitting upright.

 “Shut your mouth and get out of bed,” Helen said.